Philip Kerr, 11th Marquess of Lothian: Destroyers-for-bases

 Pershing was supported by high ranking retired naval officers.
 The broadcast was a turning point.

 Roosevelt, asked Lothian in early August to take up the idea of British military bases for the destroyers with his government, unaware that Lothian was behind all these vital moves.

-However there was one more guarantee, in that Presidential election year, with Roosevelt seeking an unprecedented third term, that the President was hoping could be obtained.
+However, there was one more guarantee, in that Presidential election year, with Roosevelt seeking an unprecedented third term, that the President was hoping could be obtained.
 That was that his formidable Republican opponent, Wendell Willkie, would not make destroyers for Britain an election issue.
 Willkie, a non-isolationist and an interventionist Republican, who had advocated for aid to Britain, said he could not publicly advocate for the destroyer transfer as his party was divided on the issue but at the same time Willkie gave his word (to be given directly to Roosevelt) not to raise it as an election issue and that he would not attack the deal once it was announced.
 He gave the same undertaking to Lothian.
 With Willkie's undertakings the seemingly impossible obstacles had been almost finally cleared.

 (Ironically it was to Willkie that a re-elected Roosevelt gave a message to take to Churchill that resulted in Churchill's "Give us the tools and we will finish the job" broadcast.)

 On September 3, two months before the Presidential election vote, the improbable mid-election Destroyers-for-Bases Agreement was announced by the Commander-in-Chief, President Roosevelt, through Executive Order (after it was arranged that he had received leading legal advice that it was constitutional).
 In announcing it the President put emphasis on the bases and the security newly acquired for the United States.
-It also turned out to be a popular agreement, despite the earlier concerns to the contrary, although it took courage from Roosevelt, who thought he might loose the election over it, and from Willkie to keep his word in spite of outcry from some in his party.
+It also turned out to be a popular agreement, despite the earlier concerns to the contrary, although it took courage from Roosevelt, who thought he might lose the election over it, and from Willkie to keep his word in spite of outcry from some in his party.
 Lothian helped with the favourable reception with his extensive press and other contacts.
 For beleaguered Britain it bought the vital time that was needed for it to hold out so eventually it could act as the critical staging ground for the Allies' liberation of Europe and the ultimate defeat of Hitler.

 Churchill subsequently wrote of his ambassador during the critical days of that early summer: ' As the tension of events mounted, not only did Lothian develop a broad comprehension of the scene, but his eye penetrated deeply.'